morinted/art_of_chording/docs/introduction/how-steno-works.md

 - `TP-PL` → <Steno-Thumb stroke="TP-PL" /> → . (period)
 - `KW-BG` → <Steno-Thumb stroke="KW-BG" /> → , (comma)
 - `SKP` → <Steno-Thumb stroke="SKP" /> → and
-  - This brief is used because it's all the way on the left side of the keyboard.
+  - This chord is used because it's all the way on the left side of the keyboard.
 This allows it to be combined with other keys to make phrases like "and the" (see above.)

 Rather than typing {{ $frontmatter.exampleSentence.length }} characters, the stenographer made {{ $frontmatter.exampleChords.split(' ').length }} chords to write this quote.
 Given that a professional stenographer can make chords around 3.5 times per second, that would mean it would take around **{{ Math.round($frontmatter.exampleChords.split(' ').length / 3.5) }} seconds** to write.